BarakFinkel/Elixia/dramatic-elements.md

 - **Supporting Characters**:
     - A mysterious sage who helps the alchemist recover their memory and provides guidance.
     - Hermit traders and outcasts who offer resources and cryptic clues about the student's plan.
+- **Free Will in Characters**:
+    - Some characters exhibit "free will," behaving unpredictably and reacting dynamically to the player’s actions.
+For example:
+        - NPCs who refuse help or change their stance based on the player's progress.
+        - Enemies who adapt their combat style during encounters.

 ---